 Where infringement of a patent is alleged, it is always open to the Defendant to claim in his defence that the patent is and always was invalid.
 Under those circumstances he would also counterclaim that the patent should be revoked.
 Both actions are then dealt with simultaneously by the Court.
 Therefore, we normally recommend that, before commencing infringement proceedings, consideration should be given to validity.
 If time permits and there is a real possibility that the proceedings will be seriously defended, we recommend that the prosecution file of the patent in suit is carefully examined, as well as the files of corresponding applications or patents in other countries.
 Any other prior publications or prior use of possible relevance to validity of which our client is aware should also be considered so that it can be confirmed that at the very least no unanswerable attack on validity is likely to be available to the Defendant.
 This investigation may reveal matters affecting validity which ought to be dealt with by amendment of the patent, either before any infringement proceedings are commenced, or at an early stage in the proceedings.

 Before infringement proceedings can be commenced, it is necessary to select a legal team.
-This may include a solicitor or Patent Attorney and often also Counsel, and our litigation group includes specialist litigation solicitors, High Court patent litigation qualified patent attorneys and a barrister.
-Counsel need only be instructed simultaneously with, or shortly after, the start of the proceedings but his or her opinion may well be sought before commencement of proceedings.
+This may include a solicitor or Patent Attorney and often also Counsel.
+As Chartered Patent Attorneys we are able to conduct patent litigation before the IPEC either ourselves or with Counsel.
+Some of our Attorneys who hold a Patent Agents Litigator Certificate are able to conduct patent litigation with Counsel in the High Court.
+Counsel need only be instructed simultaneously with, or shortly after, the start of the proceedings but his opinion may well be sought before commencement of proceedings.

+There are in London several firms of solicitors who specialise in patent infringement litigation.
+If solicitors are deemed necessary, we can recommend a number of firms with whom we have co operated in the past.
 The question of whether and when to brief Senior (Queen’s) Counsel in addition to Junior Counsel depends on the progress and complexity of the case, the importance the client attaches to the matter, and the budget which they set.
-We are, of course, pleased to recommend both Senior and Junior Counsel.
+We are, of course, pleased to recommend both Senior and Junior Counsel although we naturally prefer to do this after consultation with any solicitors retained.

-There is a general principle in the UK that parties should see whether matters can be settled before any proceedings are issued.
-There are no specific guidelines for patent and design disputes but a general pre-action conduct guideline is available here.
+There is a general principle in the UK that parties should see if matters can be settled before any proceedings are issued.
+There are no specific guidelines for patent and design disputes but a general pre-action conduct guideline is available at http://www.justice.gov.uk/guidance/courts-and-tribunals/courts/procedure-rules/civil/contents/practice_directions/pd_pre-action_conduct.htm.

 The differences between the procedure at the High Court and the IPEC make the IPEC attractive in particular for small and medium size enterprises (SMEs), as a fast and cost effective IP litigation forum.

 The IPEC has one full time HH Judge Richard Hacon.
 Court fees in the IPEC are lower than in the High Court, and parties can be represented by Patent Attorneys, Solicitors or by Counsel instructed by Patent Attorneys or Solicitors.
-It is possible to keep costs in the IPEC considerably lower than in the High Court because a cost-benefit test (PD63, para 29.2(2)) will be applied by the Court to determine whether parties will be required to provide disclosure of documents or a product or process description, whether parties will be permitted to rely on experiments, witness statements, experts’ reports, cross-examination at trial and written submissions or skeleton arguments.
-Significantly, recovery of costs for the successful party in IPEC proceedings is limited to a maximum of £50,000, in almost all cases, often less.
+It is possible to keep costs in the IPEC considerably lower than in the High Court and the process is quicker and judgments can take less time to arrive than in the High Court.
+A cost-benefit test (PD63, para 29.2(2)) will be applied by the Court to determine whether parties will be permitted to file: disclosure of documents, a product or process description, experiments, witness statements, experts’ reports, cross-examination at trial and written submissions or skeleton arguments.
+Significantly, recovery of costs for the successful party in IPEC proceedings is now limited to a maximum of £50,000, in almost all cases, often less.
 The procedure is more similar to the procedure at the European IP Courts, in particular the Board of Appeal at the EPO, with hearings being limited to a maximum of two days.
 Therefore, the procedural timetable is tighter and fewer evidential steps are available.
 It is expected to take less than 12 months from commencement to trial.
 The maximum claim for damages in the IPEC is £500,000.

 A case started in the IPEC may be moved up to the High Court or vice versa.
 Guidelines to assist users in determining which of the two courts is suitable indicate that the size of the parties, the complexity of the claim, the nature of the evidence, whether there is conflicting factual evidence and the value of the claim are important.
 If both sides are small or medium sized enterprises then the case may well be suitable for the IPEC.
 Because of the streamlined procedure of the IPEC and the fact that trials last no more than two days, a complex case is likely to be more suitable for the High Court.
 Although experiments may be admitted in the IPEC, any case which involves substantial complex experimental evidence will be unsuitable for the IPEC.
 Because cross-examination of witnesses is strictly controlled in the IPEC, disputed factual matters such as allegations of prior use may best be handled by the High Court.
 As a general rule of thumb, disputes for which the value of sales, in the UK, of products protected by the intellectual property in issue exceeds £1 million a year are unlikely to be suitable for the IPEC.